Dream Theater: Addition of James LaBrie and Images and Words (1991–1993)

 James LaBrie has been the vocalist since January 1991.

-Following Dominici's departure, Dream Theater fought successfully to be released from their contract with Mechanic and set about auditioning singers and writing material for their next album.
-In their search for a new singer, they auditioned over 200 people, among them former Fates Warning frontman John Arch.
+Following Dominici's departure, Dream Theater fought successfully to be released from their contract with Mechanic.
+The band then auditioned over 200 singers, among them former Fates Warning frontman John Arch.
 Arch ultimately decided that his commitments were more important and he opted not to join the band.
 On June 9, 1990, at a gig at Sundance in Bay Shore, New York, Dream Theater introduced Steve Stone as their new singer after playing half the set as an instrumental band.
 Stone had successfully recorded demos with Dream Theater, but he was fired following a single, ill-fated live performance.
 According to Mike Portnoy, Stone moved around the stage in a rather odd manner, seemingly doing a bad impression of Bruce Dickinson.
 Additionally, he shouted "Scream for me Long Beach!" several times throughout the show (Dickinson can be heard saying this on Iron Maiden's live album Live After Death), although they were performing in Bay Shore.
 The audience was immediately turned off by the new singer.
-It was five months before Dream Theater played another show, this time all-instrumental (under the name YtseJam).
+It was five months before Dream Theater played another show, this time all-instrumental under the name YtseJam.
 Until 1991, the band remained focused in an attempt to hire another singer and writing additional music.
 It was during this period that they wrote the majority of what would become Images and Words (1992).